bansallab/mpx_landscape/README.md

 To rerun the analysis and reproduce the figures, start by opening `mpx_landscape.Rproj`.
 From here, run the `make_figures.R` script to reproduce the main figures in the text and many of the supplementary figures.
 Brief descriptions of the other scripts can be found below.

 ## Estimates (`estimates/`)
 Pre-run analyses and estimates that can be used by others without re-running the code.
+All assume 80.7% cross-immunity between smallpox vaccination and monkeypox infection unless otherwise noted.
+* `world.csv` contains percentage susceptible estimates at the admin-1 level
+* `world-by-country.csv` contains percentage susceptible estimates at the country level
+* `us.csv` contains percentage susceptible estimates at the PUMAs level in the U.S.
+* `us-by-state.csv` contains percentage susceptible estimates at the state level in the U.S.
+* `variola-major-sensitivity.csv` contains percentage susceptible estimates at the admin-1 level for _Variola major_ (assuming 91.1% vaccine effectiveness)
+* `variola-minor-sensitivity.csv` contains percentage susceptible estimates at the admin-1 level for _Variola minor_ (assuming 74.9% vaccine effectiveness)
+* `world-admin1-age-data.csv` contains a manipulation of the GPW data to show the expected 2020 population size in each 5-year age class for each admin-1 region

 ## Data (`data/`)
 Inputs for data analysis can be found in this folder, outputs from running the code will populate here.